 However, there are many other permanent positions available for Speech Pathologists who want to work in a hospital or enjoy travel.

-Becoming a Speech Pathologist who travels can be a highly lucrative career choice.
+Becoming a travel SLP (Speech Pathologist) can be a highly lucrative career choice.
 In many cases, these positions offer better benefits and higher compensation.
 In addition, travel Speech Pathologists are guaranteed forty-hour work weeks and have the opportunity to live and work with many different client populations, for a range of experience.

 To help you with your speech pathology job search, you might consider working with a staffing agency.